Mnemotechnician/ui-debugger/README.md

 If the build was successful, you will see a green indicator and a ZIPPED artifact that contains a .jar file.
 You should download this artifact __and unzip it__.
 This is a github limitation, you can't just upload a file as artifact.

-If the build was unsuccessful (in 99% cases that means you made a mistake in code) you can click on the "building" job to see the log and understand what caused the error.
+If the build was unsuccessful Xin 99% cases that means you made a mistake in code) you can click on the "building" job to see the log and understand what caused the error.

 Note: you can use github actions without any limitations in public repositories, but in private repositories the total execution time is limited to 2000 minutes per account (for free plan users)